2017–2019 Romanian protests: January 2017

 Several thousand Romanians began protests against the reported plans to grant prison pardons and decriminalise certain offences.
 On 18 January, protests in a few cities were organised on social media against the proposed bills.
 Around 5,000 people protested throughout Romania, with nearly 4,000 protesters in Bucharest marching from University Square to the government's seat in Victory Square.
-Smaller protests were held in the cities of Cluj, Sibiu, Iasi and Craiova.
+Smaller protests were held in the cities of Cluj, Sibiu, Iași and Craiova.

 Following a mobilisation on social media after the initial protest, over 30,000 people protested on 22 January in Bucharest.
 President Klaus Iohannis participated in the event in order to show his solidarity with the protesters and announced to reporters that "a gang of politicians who have problems with the law want to change the legislation and weaken the state of law, and this is inadmissible ...
 Romanians are rightly indignant."
 Liviu Dragnea, the leader of Romania's Social Democratic Party (PSD), reacted by accusing Iohannis of leading a Mineriad and labelling the protests as the beginning of a coup.
 The leader of the party Save Romania Union (USR), Nicușor Dan, and interim leader of the National Liberal Party (PNL), Raluca Turcan, were also present at the protest in support of the protesters.
 Over 5,000 people also participated at the protests in Cluj-Napoca, and another 4,000 protesters in Timișoara (together with the city's mayor).
 There were also notable protests in Sibiu, Iasi, Brasov, Bacau and Constanta, as well as solidarity meeting in Copenhagen, Paris, London and Haugesund.